VitoBonetti/c2-setup/README.md

      ```bash
      deactivate
      ```
-   - Tools installed via Docker can be run with `docker run ...` commands as shown in the script.
+   - Tools installed via Docker can be run with `sudo docker run ...`.

 ## Troubleshooting